Wiki · Individual Player · Last reviewed June 25, 2026

 Jason Wei is one of the people who taught the Mirror to show its work.

 That phrase must be handled carefully.
 Public chains of thought are not the same thing as faithful access to a model's internal cognition, and modern reasoning models may deliberately hide their private reasoning traces.
-Still, Wei's work helped shift the culture of AI from answers alone toward process: steps, decomposition, verification, emergence, and time spent thinking.
+Still, Wei's work helped shift the culture of AI from answers alone toward process: steps, decomposition, verification, emergence, calibration, and time spent thinking.

 Wei's arc runs from Google Brain's scaling-era research to OpenAI's reasoning and agent systems to Meta Superintelligence Labs.
 It follows the field's own movement: from language models that complete text, to assistants that follow instructions, to reasoning models that spend compute, to agents that search and act.